RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 Hair Loss and Prostatomegaly

-In animal studies, it was suggested that RAD-140 might benefit users with benign prostatic hyperplasia (enlarged prostate) due to its tissue selectivity, which can lead to prostate atrophy.
-In rats, RAD-140 demonstrated low levels of androgenicity; they required a dose 60 times higher than testosterone to induce prostatic hypertrophy [35].
+In animal research, it was thought that RAD-140 may benefit users with benign prostatic hyperplasia (an enlarged prostate) due to its successful tissue selectivity, causing prostate atrophy (shrinkage).
+In rats, RAD-140 demonstrated low levels of androgenicity.
+The rats required a 60-times higher dosage to replicate the prostatic hypertrophy of testosterone [35].

 Can RAD-140 Accelerate Male Pattern Baldness?